 Limited Manufacturing Experience; Limited Supply.
 Manufacturing of Univax's vaccines is a complex process.
 Univax has built a pilot production facility which is currently being used for the manufacture of vaccines for clinical trials.
 Univax does not currently possess the facilities or staff necessary to manufacture products in commercial quantities.
 There can be no assurance that such facilities can be built or acquired on commercially reasonable terms, or at all, or that Univax will be able to meet manufacturing requirements through arrangements with third parties.
 Manufacture of Univax's specific polyclonal antibody products requires human plasma.
-It is anticipated that Rh Pharmaceuticals, Inc. ("Rh Pharmaceuticals"), which manufactures WinRho SD for Univax, will obtain substantially all of the specialty plasma necessary to meet Univax's first year sales targets.
+It is anticipated that Rh Pharmaceuticals, Inc. ("Rh Pharmaceuticals"), which manufactures WinRho SD for Univax, will obtain substantially all of the specialty plasma necessary for manufacture of WinRho SD.
+Univax believes that Rh Pharmaceuticals has contracts in place for the amounts of specialty plasma necessary to meet Univax's first year sales targets.
 No assurance can be given, however, that Rh Pharmaceuticals will be able to obtain sufficient plasma to satisfy Univax's orders for subsequent years.
 While Univax believes that sufficient specialty plasma for Univax's foreseeable needs for other products will be available, there can be no assurance that Univax will be able to enlist sufficient numbers of donors for its immunization programs, or that it will not experience shortages of specialty plasma that will have a detrimental effect on Univax's product development.
 See "Univax Business--Manufacturing and Supply."
 Following the Merger, however, the combined company will be able to utilize NABI's manufacturing facility, which is currently in the final phases of construction and is anticipated to be validated and licensed by the FDA in 1997, and will have access to NABI's extensive donor population and specialty plasma supply capabilities.